Deep Water Culture vs Kratky for Tiny Apartments: Which Is Easier for Beginners?

 ❓ Frequently Asked Questions

-🔄 How often should I change the nutrient solution for DWC vs Kratky?
+🔄 How often should I change the nutrient solution?

-🧪 What pH range is best for most common apartment hydroponic plants?
+🧪 What pH range is best for apartment hydroponic plants?

-🔊 Is the air pump in a DWC system too noisy for apartment living?
+🔊 Is a DWC air pump too noisy for an apartment?

 Happy growing! 🌿